Citi/scaler/docs/source/tutorials/features.rst

     client = Client(address="tcp://127.0.0.1:2345")
     fut = client.submit(calculate, 1, profiling=True)

+    # this will execute the task
     fut.result()

     # contains task run duration time in microseconds
     fut.profiling_info().duration_us

-    # contains the peak memory usage in bytes for that function, this memory peak is sampled every second
+    # contains the peak memory usage in bytes for the task, this memory peak is sampled every second
     fut.profiling_info().peak_memory

 Send Object
 -----------

 Scaler can send objects to the workers.
-This is useful for sending large objects that are needed for the tasks, and reuse it over and over again
+This is useful for sending large objects that are needed for the tasks, and are reused frequently.
+This allows you to avoid the overhead of sending the object multiple times.

-- The object is sent to the workers only once
+* The object is sent to the workers only once
-- the scaler API will returns an reference that link to the object
+* The Scaler API will return a special reference to the object
-- on the workers side, workers can use this reference to access the object, but this reference must be in the positional argument level, **it cannot be nested to the other reference or inside of list etc.**
+* Workers can use this reference to access the object, but this reference must be provided as a positional argument
-- This ``client.send_object``, objects are still get serialized and deserialized by Serializer, if you have special needs to customize your serializer, please refer below :ref:`Custom Serializer` section
+  * `The reference cannot be nested in another reference or inside a list, etc.`

 .. literalinclude:: ../../../examples/send_object_client.py
    :language: python